2491-NoMythic/docusaurus/docs/robot-docs/Motion Magic Tuning.md

 8. You will need to select a starting point for Accel, Cruise, and P. If F is about right, then the cruise speed you select is thespeed the motor will run as it approaches target endpoint (remember that you have really switched to a position control loop onceyou select Motion Magic)
 9. You then tune P, I, D just like you would for a normal position loop.
 Cruise will determine your max speed while the motor runstoward the target.
 Accel sets the ramp rate on motor acceleration and then slowdown.
 10. I would advise setting the cruise at a middle of the road speed.
 Set your accel slow enough so that you can see it speed up andthen slow down.
 Make sure you see the expected cause and effect of the values.
 Increasing cruise should indeed increased the speed.Slowing accel does does indeed make it start and stop slower.
 Then as you increase P (you will need to have some small P value foranything to run), the accuracy of the finish point gets better and better.
 But if P gets too high, it will oscillate about the commanded endpoint target.
-11. The Stryke Force Talon training course Chapter 8 starting at 30:11 walks thought the whole process.
+11. The Stryke Force Talon training course Chapter 8 walks thought the whole process, starting at 30:11.

 As far as how to tune a PID loop, back up a few chapters in the talon training course.
 There is a full explanation.
 Once you get F set, Motion magic is tuned just like a position loop.
 The only difference is you now have Cruise and Accel to help control the start, stop and cruise rates.